gridcoin-community/Gridcoin-Site/wiki/forks.md

 ---
 title: Forks
 layout: wiki
-description: Information about what forks are, the different types of forks any more
+description: Information about what forks are, the different types of forks and more
 ---

 # Introduction